tesserato/dsbg/README.md

 The ethos behind it is to automate your virtual presence as much as possible, while retaining control over the created content.
 To that end, the following features are available:

 - Easy installation: Download a [pre-built binary](https://github.com/tesserato/dsbg/releases) or use `go install github.com/tesserato/dsbg@latest`,
-- Support for Markdown & HTML source files,
+- Support for Markdown & HTML source files as inputs,
 - Automatic tag generation from paths and built-in tag filtering,
 - Client-side fuzzy search over all content,
 - Automatic RSS feed generation,
 - Watch mode with automatic rebuild for continuous feedback,
 - 3 different themes, with the ability to add your own via custom CSS.
 - Automatic share buttons for major social networks
+- Responsive websites out of the box, with MathJax, footnotes and syntax highlighting,
 - Easy to extend with analytics, comments, and more.

 **TOC**